ember-cli-deploy/ember-cli-deploy/docs/v0.5.x/deployment-strategies-overview.md

 * deploy your whole application to a SaaS platform like Firebase hosting?
 * gzip your assets before uploading them?
 * notify your team members of a successful deploy
-* These things (and more) are the sorts of things that you need to have thought about before being able to successfully deploy your application.
+* These things (and more) are the sorts of things that you need to think about before being able to successfully deploy your application.

 Because ember-cli-deploy simply provides you with a deployment pipeline it is up to you to decide what your deployment strategy will look like and therefore which plugins you will need to install to implement that strategy.